TutorialsLast Updated May 6, 20249 min read

 Click Review + Create.
 You will be redirected to a page where you can review the registry information.
 Click Create to set up a new registry instance.

-In this section, you will enable Docker access in the Azure container registry, which is crucial to the deployment process.
-It lets you remotely log in to the Azure container registry through the CLI and push images to it.
+In this section, you will enable Docker access in the Azure Container Registry, which is crucial to the deployment process.
+It lets you remotely log in to the ACR through the CLI and push images to it.

 After the registry resources have been created, open it and locate the Access Keys link in the Settings section.